joshbegley/nyt-latest/README.md

 `A new technology release from OpenAI is supposed to top what Google recently produced.
 It also shows OpenAI is engaged in a new and more difficult competition.`\
 https://nytimes.com/2025/12/11/technology/openai-google-ai-technology-gap.html

-**Olympic champion Michelle Gisin faces neck surgery after serious downhill accident**\
+**Olympic ski champion Michelle Gisin faces neck surgery after serious downhill accident**\
 `The two-time Olympic gold medalist's injury deals a major blow to Team Switzerland ahead of the Milano Cortina Games.`\
 https://nytimes.com/athletic/6882585/2025/12/11/michelle-gisin-olympics-downhill-accident-neck-surgery/